Ricardo-VP/mqtt-whatsapp-esp32/README.md

 # Whatsapp Bot - Blinking LED

-This project use an MQTT broker and WhatsappWeb.js library to be able to turn on/off using whatsapp messages.
+This project use an MQTT broker and WhatsappWeb.js library to be able to turn on/off the led using whatsapp messages.

 ## Techonologies